Armadillidiid/blog-posts/password-composition-policies-are-bad-and-heres-why/password-composition-policies-are-bad-and-heres-why.md

 ### Evaluate Password Strength, not Complexity

-Building upon blacklists, we can take it a step further by creating a function to dynamically evaluate the guessability of the password based on multiple factors such as length, dates (e.g, birthdays), repeated characters (e.g, "aaaaaa"), sequences (e.g, "abcdef", "1233456"), spatial words based keyboard layout(e.g,"qwerty"), leet-speak (e.g, "H3ll0" => "Hello") and brute-force weakness.
-We take all these factors into account and assign a guessability score to the password.
-With this score, we can reject any password whose guessability falls below a set threshold.
+Building upon blacklists, we can take it a step further by creating a function to dynamically evaluate the guessability of the password based on multiple factors such as:

-What’s more, we can even randomly suggest a new password with a higher guessability and educate users as well about what constitutes a strong password.
+- Length
+- Dates
+- Repeated characters (e.g., `aaaaaa`)
+- Sequences (e.g., `abcdef`, `123456`)
+- Keyboard layout (e.g., `qwerty`)
+- Leet-speak substitutions (e.g., `H3ll0` → `Hello`)
+- Brute-force weaknesses
+- Entropy

+We take into account all these factors and score them individually, with their total sum forming the guessability score for the password.
+With this score in hand, we can reject any password whose guessability falls below a set threshold.

 You might be thinking to yourself--"That's sound like a lot of work".
-And you're dead right.
-But fortunately for us, some fantastic engineers at Dropbox created a tool to solve this very issue a while back called [zxcvbn](https://github.com/dropbox/zxcvbn).
-Albeit, it's now old and unmaintained, there's a fork implementation for every programming language out there.
+And you're absolutely right.
+Fortunately for us, some fantastic engineers at Dropbox already created a tool to solve this very issue a while back called [zxcvbn](https://github.com/dropbox/zxcvbn).

+Albeit, it's now old and unmaintained, there are fork implementations available for nearly every programming language out there.
 For JavaScript users, you can check out [zxcvbn-ts](https://github.com/zxcvbn-ts/zxcvbn).

 Here's what NIST has to say on password strength estimation:

-> Verifiers SHALL offer guidance to the subscriber to assist the user in choosing a strong password.
+> "Verifiers SHALL offer guidance to the subscriber to assist the user in choosing a strong password."

 Effectively, with the guessability data from our password strength estimator of choice, we can use that response to create strength meters, alert cards, etc. to guide the user into creating more secure passwords.

-## Password Strength Estimator Demo
+## Live Demo 🔴

-To demo estimating password strength, I built a web app that lets you compare composition policies against guessability metrics using [zxcvbn-ts](https://github.com/dropbox/zxcvbn) and [Have I Been Pwned API](https://haveibeenpwned.com/API/v3).
+To showcase estimating password strength, I built a web app that lets you compare composition policies against guessability metrics using [zxcvbn-ts](https://github.com/dropbox/zxcvbn) and [Have I Been Pwned API](https://haveibeenpwned.com/API/v3).
 You can [check it out here](https://password-strength-checker-eta-navy.vercel.app).

 Upon inputting your password, you'll get to see its guessability score, estimated time to crack, pattern matches, and whether it has been compromised.
 You can find the [source code here](https://github.com/Armadillidiid/password-strength-checker).

-As shown in the screenshot below, `P@ssword1'` meets all composition policy requirements but returns a terrible guessability metric.
+As shown in the screenshot below, `P@ssword1` meets all composition policy requirements but returns a terrible guessability metric.
 Go ahead and give it a try for yourself.

 ![`P@ssword1` Strength Result](https://raw.githubusercontent.com/Armadillidiid/blog-posts/main/password-composition-policies-are-bad-and-heres-why/screenshot-password-strength-checker.png)

 ## Conclusion

-Hopefully, I was able to demonstrate to you that the concept of password entropy, as commonly applied by the most websites (through composition policies), fails to serve as a reliable metric for assessing the security of password.
+Hopefully, I was able to demonstrate to you that the concept of password entropy, as commonly applied by the most websites (through composition policies), fails to serve as a reliable metric for assessing the security of password **when used on its own**.

 While these composition policies are well-intentioned, they often fall short of their goal.
 A significant subset of users will still choose easy-to-guess passwords, like `P@ssword1`, that technically comply with the policy but remain highly vulnerable to attackers.

 It's time we move past strict password composition policies--they're not helping anyone.
 We've seen that it's possible to improve password security without sacrificing user experience.

-If you really think it's not enough, you can also consider implementing Multi-Factor Authentication (MFA).
+If you're still not convinced, you can also consider implementing Multi-Factor Authentication (MFA).
 That way even if a password is compromised, the attacker can't gain access without the second factor.

 Thanks for reading!
 I hope you found this article helpful.
 Feel free to leave a comment if you have any further questions or suggestions.